AustralianCancerDataNetwork/onco_nlp_resources/documentation/methods/prompting.md

+# Prompt Curation

-# Collaborative Prompt Library Guidelines
+## Collaborative Prompt Library Guidelines
 _A cross-site approach for reliable, versioned, and reproducible prompt engineering_

 Goal: set up and maintain a **shared prompt library**, ensuring that: